linea-it/masterlist/README.md

 the first time you will be asked to set a database password, use ```nobody```.

-The app will run in our browser at http://localhost:8000
+The app will run in your browser at http://localhost:8000

 ## Changing the page layout
 The layout of the page is defined at ```masterlist/candidates/templates```